 Project Objectives, Solutions and Achievements

 The objective of this project was to create an independent multiuse recreational pathway separated from vehicle traffic along the Rockcliffe Parkway.
 The new pathway provides a critical link in the global NCC pathway system and is part of the Rockcliffe Parkway Master Plan.
 It allows pedestrians and cyclists to travel in a continuous and safe manner without disruption for several kilometers along the Ottawa River.
 A scenic view is provided showing beautiful perspectives of the Capital and its cultural landscapes to both locals and visitors.

-The unique and uk viagra sales unconventional structural design of the pathway, provided by REMISZ, along with road realignment and traffic staging design done by Morrison Hershfield, allowed the construction of the new pathway to take place with minimal impacts to the existing escarpment.
+The unique and unconventional structural design of the pathway, provided by REMISZ, along with road realignment and traffic staging design done by Morrison Hershfield, allowed the construction of the new pathway to take place with minimal impacts to the existing escarpment.
 The sensitive environment along with several protected species, were monitored and strict limitations were imposed by the NCC on all construction activities.
 The new pathway design ensured that no heavy equipment would be required along the hillside slope during construction.

 The proposed structural design of the new pathway was enthusiastically approved and supported by the NCC’s internal and powerful Design Review Committee.
 The minimal level of intrusiveness into the existing slope and surrounding environment exceeded expectations and reduced both construction time and cost when compared to conventional retaining wall construction, thus fully meeting the NCC’s objectives.
 Furthermore, the new design solution allowed for improved quality control and an increased life expectancy of the new pathway.